tduong10101/tdinvoke.net/source/_posts/forza-log-streaming-to-opensearch.md

 {% asset_img open-search-roles.JPG %}

 Note: all this can be by pass if I choose to send the log straight to opensearch via https rest.
-But then it wouldn't be too easy ;)
+But then it would be too easy ;)

 Note 2: I've gone with t3.small.search which is why I put real-time in quotation